Nitrokey/nitrokey-documentation/source/components/software/nk-app2/passwords.rst

 To use a password algorithm, go to security settings of the application you want to secure and enable two-factor authentication.
 Choose the “Authenticator App” or “Manual Setup” option if available.

-The service will show a secret key.
+The service will show a secret key or a QR code.
 Copy this secret key to enter into your credential setup.
-Open the password manager app and add a new credential.
+Go to the Passwords tab of the Nitrokey App 2 and add a new credential.
 Choose the algorithm you want to use and paste the secret key.
 Save the credential.

 TOTP
 ++++

-A two-factor authentication code that changes at regular time intervals.
+TOTP or Time-based One-Time Password is a two-factor authentication code that changes at regular time intervals.
 Enter the shared secret key into the field provided.

 .. figure:: ./images/TOTP-secret.png